zainh96/UW-Open-Data-API/Core/README.md

         // Step 3
         JSONDownloader downloader = new JSONDownloader(url); // you can give any number of arguments, or a String array downloader.setOnDownloadListener(this);
-    }
+        downloader.start(); // starts the download in a seperate thread }

     ...